 - Education Consultants are commonly hired by specialty practices or healthcare organizations to advise, create, or administer continuing education for clinical staff.
 Working closely with the client, they provide customized training, regulatory compliance audits, and process review and design to ensure that staff can focus on patient care with positive outcomes.
 Consultants may be independent or work for clinical education providers.

 - Clinical Competency Coordinators work in hospitals or other clinical settings such as nursing homes, to evaluate patient care by assessing the competency of clinical staff on an ongoing basis, evaluating the quality of patient care by bedside observation, and assessing the demonstration of proper procedures and best practices by staff.

-Nurses in general are in high demand.
+Nurses, in general, are in high demand.

-Though the Bureau of Labor Statistics (BLS) does not offer data specifically on nurse educations, it reports that employment of RNs is expected to grow 12 percent between 2018 and 2028 – much faster than for other occupations.
+Though the Bureau of Labor Statistics (BLS) does not offer data specifically on nurse educations, it reports that the employment of RNs is expected to grow 12 percent between 2018 and 2028 – much faster than for other occupations.